 Meeting productivity — Poorly run meetings are rarely productive and generally considered a waste of time.
 Common problems include: starting the meeting late, spending too much time on some topics and running out of time to tackle the others, going off track on tangents, and lack of focus by attendees who may be multi-tasking or calling in from a distracting environment.

 These are but a few of the challenges involved in global team conference call collaboration.
 Fortunately, with intention, you can overcome them.

 Team Conference Call | The number one action you can take to improve your global team collaboration calls is to improve the audio quality.

-If your current audio conferencing service consistently suffers from echoes, delays, interference, drop-outs, hollow sounds, garbled audio, line noise, or other issues, switching to one based on PSTN global telecommunication networks of the highest caliber will drastically improve your global team collaboration calls.
+If your current audio conferencing service consistently suffers from echoes, delays, interference, drop-outs, hollow sounds, garbled audio, line noise, or other issues, switching to a cloud-based platform will drastically improve your global team collaboration calls.

 Technology is a great place to start, but it doesn’t solve all of the problems.
 Improving the productivity of your team collaboration calls often requires improving your time management skills, developing a realistic agenda, and sticking to it.

 You may need to actively moderate the call, bringing the focus back to the topic at hand and wrapping up agenda items at the appointed time so that you can cover everything without the meeting running over.